Bishop Christopher Glancy, CSV, dates his roots with the Viatorian Community back to Alleman High

 A major transition would occur in 1998, when Bishop Glancy accepted an assignment to join with Fr.
 Dan Hall, CSV, in opening a Viatorian mission, based at St. Francis Xavier Parish, in Corozal Town, Belize.
 He would remain at St. Francis until 2011, including the last nine years as pastor.

 “Serving at the Viatorian Foundation in Belize was for me a great joy,” he says, “and a wonderful collaboration with the Viatorian Community, religious and associates.”

 One year later, he would return to the Caribbean nation, this time to be installed as auxiliary bishop for the Diocese of Belize City-Belmopan.
 He served in that capacity for six years before the diocese named a named a Belizean priest as the new bishop.

-After five years, Bishop Glancy returned to the Viatorian Province Center, for renewal and retooling from his years of service in Belize.
+After five years, Bishop Glancy returned to the Viatorian Province Center, for renewal from his years of service in Belize.

 “I await the next adventure for this viator,” he says, “this pilgrim following Christ along the way.”